Donald Trump Gets Advice From Pal Howard Stern: ‘Get The F*** Out Of There, Man’

 Stern’s co-host, Robyn Quivers, suggested that perhaps there is a reason that Trump hasn’t consulted with the controversial host.

-“Well, maybe he’s just not thinking that you have good advice.”
+“Well, maybe he’s just not thinking that you have good advice,” Quivers said.

-After agreeing with his sidekick, Stern then tells his listeners what he would tell Donald.
+After agreeing with his sidekick, Stern then told his listeners what he would tell President Trump.

 “My advice would be, like, get the f— out of there, man.”

-Clearly believing that the daily headlines, media attention and intrusion into Trump’s public life is hardly worth being president.
-Trump has a luxe life elsewhere, and Stern believes Trump should return to that life.
+Clearly Stern believes that the daily headlines, media attention and intrusion into Trump’s life are not worth being president.
+Trump has a luxurious life elsewhere, and Stern believes he should return to that life.

 “Why do you need that for?
-Go back to Mar-a-Lago and hang.”
+Go back to Mar-a-Lago and hang,” Stern said.

-Stern thinks the President should just leave, and let Vice President Pence take over the reins.

-“Just give it over to Pence — let him do his thing.”
+Stern thinks the President should just leave, and let Vice President Pence take over the reins: “Just give it over to Pence — let him do his thing.”

-This is not the first time that the popular shock jock has talked about his long-time pal and the presidency.
+This is not the first time that Howard Stern has talked about his long-time pal and the presidency.
 Nearly a year ago, on the Sirius radio program, Stern shockingly revealed that “Nobody wanted Hillary to win more than Donald Trump.”

 Once again, according to the report by The Hill, Stern was referring to Trump’s April 2017 confession that his life as a private citizen and business owner was preferable to his life at the White House.
 Trump even admitted that his life used to be a lot easier back then.

 “I loved my previous life.
 I had so many things going.
 I actually — this is more work than in my previous life.
-I thought it would be easier.”
+I thought it would be easier,” Trump said.

 Stern has always contended that Trump would “regret” being president.